victorwu3/Taskable/README.md

 A sorted by field, a date field, and time selection dropdown were created to help filter and sort the results of your search.
 I chose to mimic the actual TaskRabbit site and created an array of 2 weeks worth of date-buttons instead of using a date-type input.
 This was done by manipulating the current Date so the site will update accordingly at any time.
+Implementing all three parameters was a tricky, making sure each change changed the React state of the page accordingly.
+A change in the state triggers a re-filter of the list of available tutors and re-renders the updated, sorted list.

 ```cpp
 dateArrays(num) {